-4.1.2.3 Non- DoD Land
+4.1.2.3 Non-Department of Defense (DoD) Land

-In northern Guam, the non-DoD land consists of the Former Federal Aviation Administration (FAA) parcel and the Harmon Annex, both of which are located in the northwest section of Guam.
+In northern Guam, the non-DoD land consists of the former Federal Aviation Administration (FAA) parcel and the Harmon Annex, both of which are located in the northwest section of Guam.
 A discussion of each area follows.